 - Use an alarm clock, alarm on your mobile phone or a pill reminder to help you remember when to take your epilepsy medicine.
 The Disabled Living Foundation can give you details of suppliers of pill reminders

-- If possible, share night-time feeds with your partner or a friend, to avoid interruptions to your sleep
+- If possible, share night-time feeds with your partner, family member or a friend, to avoid interruptions to your sleep

 - Try to make meals in advance, so you always have a supply of something ready to eat

 - Try to avoid getting over-tired.
 There are all sorts of ways of doing this, for example, shopping online to save you time and energy.
 There are lots of discussions about the pros and cons of doing this on mumsnet.

 If you are a mum with epilepsy your epilepsy medicines may have been increased while you were pregnant.
 It’s important to have your dose checked again after your baby is born.
 You may be taking too much, which could make you unsteady.
 Or it might affect your vision, which is a safety risk for you and your baby.